Robotic Grasping of Harvested Tomato Trusses Using Vision and Online Learning: INTRODUCTION

 The remaining sections of this paper are structured as follows: Section~\ref{sec:related_work} provides an overview of the related research on grasping tomato trusses.
-Section~\ref{sec:perception} describes the proposed computer vision method for finding suitable grasp poses.
-Section~\ref{sec:experiments} provides validation experiments done in a lab environment to test the proposed method.
+Section~\ref{sec:perception} describes the proposed perception method for finding suitable grasp poses.
+Section~\ref{sec:experiments} reports validation experiments done in a lab environment to test the proposed method.
 The results are analyzed and discussed in Section~\ref{sec:discussion}, and Section~\ref{sec:conclusion_and_future_work} concludes the paper.